harness/developer-hub/tutorials/cd-pipelines/serverless/gcp-cloud-func.md

     - In your new environment, select the **Infrastructure Definitions** tab.
     - Select **Infrastructure Definition**, and then select **YAML**.
     - Copy the contents of [infrastructure-definition.yml](https://github.com/harness-community/harnesscd-example-apps/blob/master/google_cloud_function/infrastructure-definition.yml) and paste it into the YAML editor.
-    - Replace `GCP PROJECT NAME` with your GCP project name.
+    - Replace `CLOUD PROJECT NAME` with your GCP project name.
-    - Replace `GCP REGION` with your GCP region name.
+    - Replace `REGION` with your GCP region name.
     - Select **Save** and verify that the environment and infrastructure definition are created successfully.

 ### Services